Electronics Insight

 Selecting the wrong topology can result in a design project that does not meet your cost targets, efficiency goals or a host of other requirements that you might have.

-Overview of the most important SMPS topologies
+Overview of the most important SMPS topologies:

 Buck converters are one of the simplest, cheapest and most common topologies.
 While this topology is not suited for applications where isolation is required, it is ideal as a DC to DC converter used to step- down voltages.
 Not only can you achieve high efficiency levels, but also high power levels using a buck converter, especially with poly-phase topologies.
 The down side to buck converters is that the input current is always discontinuous, resulting in higher EMI.